Put a solid deck underfoot without paying too much in overheads with our complete composite decking price guide to support your next project.

 - “Do you take care of any permits or permissions required?”

 These decks may not come cheap, but they do come with a bevy of benefits that simply can’t be overlooked by homeowners today.
 That’s why these decks are continuing to spring up all over Sydney and the surrounds, as a maintenance free, splinter-in-the-foot free way to make the most of the outdoor spaces that we have.
 And depending on the size and complexity of your project, you may not need to break the bank to get the deck of your dreams.

 The pros at UrbanArch can also work with you to design a deck that optimizes your space and limits material waste, driving down costs as much as possible.
 We’re experts when it comes to design and installation of decks of all shapes, sizes, and materials.

-We’re been helping homeowners across Sydney add decks, porches, and patios to their homes on time and on budget.
+We’ve been helping homeowners across Sydney add decks, porches, and patios to their homes on time and within budget.
 Every UrbanArch project starts with and follows a plan specific to each client’s unique needs so you always know where things stand and so we pay attention to every last detail.
 To learn more about the decking design and installation options we offer, call us on 0413 185 735 for a fast free quote today!